cperales/Ridge-ELM-framework/README.md

 # MATLAB framework for ELM / Kernel Ridge research

-Main motivation of this repository is to create a whole framework (preprocessing functions, parallelizations) for running tests related with research done in [Universidad Loyola Andalucía] with Ridge Classification / ELM.
+Main motivation of this repository is to create a whole framework with preprocessing functionsa and parallelizations for running tests related with my thesis research done in [Universidad Loyola Andalucía](https://www.uloyola.es/investigacion/departamentos/metodos-cuantitativos) with Extreme Learning Machine, a.k.a.
+Kernel Ridge Classification.

+A preliminary study about diversity in ensembles where sended to HAIS 2018.
+Paper can be read [here](https://link.springer.com/chapter/10.1007/978-3-319-92639-1_25) and presentation is online available [here](https://www.slideshare.net/CarlosPerales/a-preliminary-study-of-diversity-in-elm-ensembles-hais-2018).

 ## Data

 A folder with `data` is mandatory.
-It can be created with [uci-download-process repository](https://github.com/cperales/uci-download-process), as it is pointed at its [README](https://github.com/cperales/uci-download-process/blob/master/README.md)
+This folder contains subfolders, each one with k-folds for cross validation.
+All this structure can be created with [uci-download-process repository](https://github.com/cperales/uci-download-process) just running the script in the repository, as it is pointed at its [README](https://github.com/cperales/uci-download-process/blob/master/README.md).

 ## JSON configuration files